mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 At the time I stumbled upon ingredient-phrase-tagger, I was parsing ingredients in an ugly, hacky way: with [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).

 It wasn't sustainable.
-Every time I added a new recipe source to KetoHub, I had to modify my long sequence of regular expressions to handle new edge cases.
-Over time, the ingredient parsing code grew hellishly convoluted and frequently broke in confusing ways.
+Every time I added a new recipe site to KetoHub's index, I had to modify my long sequence of regular expressions to handle new edge cases.
+Over time, the ingredient parsing code grew hellishly convoluted and began breaking in confusing ways.

 My regular expressions were tedious to maintain and debug.
-I felt like I was chopping away at ingredients with a chainsaw blindfolded.
+I felt like I was chopping away at ingredients with a chainsaw, blindfolded.
 The *Times'* library looked like it dissected ingredients with clean, surgical precision.
 I desperately wanted it.

-But first, I had to figure out how to make the code run.
+But first, I had to figure out how to make their code run.

 # Why was this hard?

-The *Times* built this library for a hack week event, so it lacks many features one expects of a professional software project, such as  automated tests or thorough documentation.
-The README included instructions for installing the application's dependencies, but they only worked on Mac OS X. Without tests or a continuous integration configuration, it was unclear how to make the code run at all.
+The *Times* built this library for a hack week event, so it lacked many features one expects of a professional software project, such as  automated tests or thorough documentation.
+The README included instructions for installing the application, but they only worked on Mac OS X. Without tests or a continuous integration configuration, it was unclear how to make the code run at all.

 {% assign fig_caption = "[Installation instructions](https://github.com/NYTimes/ingredient-phrase-tagger#development) for ingredient-phrase-tagger library" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="osx-install.png" alt="OS X install instructions" max_width="756px" class="img-border" fig_caption=fig_caption %}

 Of course, I wasn't the only one to notice these issues.
-At the time they published it, the *Times* received tough criticism from famed Python developer D. John Trump:
+At the time they published, the *Times* received tough criticism from famed Python developer D. John Trump:

 {% include image.html file="trump-tweet.png" alt="Trump tweet about code" max_width="628px" class="img-border" %}

 # Building it in Docker

-I do my development in Linux VMs.
-I work with contractors who use OS X. I wanted a way to build the library that ensured consistent behavior regardless of the OS.
+I wanted a way to build the library in a way that ensured consistent behavior regardless of the OS.
 This seemed like a job for Docker.
-I could create a "container" for the library &mdash; a self-sufficient environment that runs anywhere.

-Docker made it easy to spin up an Ubuntu base environment on which to build:
+Docker allows developers to build self-contained environments for an application that run anywhere.
+It only took a single command for me to spin up an Ubuntu base environment on which to build:

 ```bash
 $ docker run -it --rm ubuntu:16.04 /bin/bash